 A co-occurring disorder (previously referred to as dual diagnosis) is a clinical term that is used to describe the existence of a mental health and substance use disorder that exists simultaneously.2 For example, a person may be suffering from both alcohol addiction and depression.
 Or an individual may be addicted to methamphetamine and also have an eating disorder.

 It’s not always clear which disorder developed first or which disorder caused the other.
 This is because substance abuse is often a form of self-medication.
 Conversely, the severity of an already-existing mood disorder may increase as a result of substance abuse.
 Regardless of which developed first, it’s important to understand that there is no single cause of addiction, but a person with a mental illness is certainly more likely to develop an addiction.3

-There are a number of psychiatric disorders that may co-exist alongside addiction, including:4
+There are several psychiatric disorders that may coexist alongside addiction, including:4

 - Clinical depression

 - Social anxiety disorder

 - Bipolar disorder